AdBoc/Song-Generator/README.md

-v 0.5 - added player and download button to home v 0.5.1 - small fixes v 0.5.2 - new put request to change user data
+v 0.5 - added player and download button to home v 0.5.1 - small fixes v 0.5.2 - new put request to change user data v 0.6 - token is now taken from state, small changes in reducer, requests in home are now in sonService

 ToDo:
 weryfikacja pól